Shai9/Homest/README.md

 ## Requirements
 - For this project to run on your local machine you need to have ;
-1.Ruby version 2.7
+1.Ruby version 2.7 and React 16
-2.React 16
 - Use `nvm` to check which version you have.

 ## Key features
 - Realtors Page
-This is the page where realtors receive the orders from the buyers on what they want .Here the realtor can respond to a request ,edit a request and also decline a request by deleting a request.
+  - This is the page where realtors receive the orders from the buyers on what they want .Here the realtor can respond to a request ,edit a request and also decline a     request by deleting a request.

 - Homebuyers page
-This is the page where homebuyers can request and get their wishes granted by realtors.
+  - This is the page where homebuyers can request and get their wishes granted by realtors.

 - Login/SignUp
-This is the page where we get to know if youre a homebuyer or a relator.
+  - This is the page where we get to know if youre a homebuyer or a relator.

 ## Done by
 - Shai9